What do you do with defective and surplus garments?

 What does UPF50 for swimwear mean?

 UPF stands for Ultraviolet Protection Factor and is used to provide information about the level of protection that garments provide.
 Clothes with a UPF 50+ rating block out 97.5% of UVA and UVB rays.
 This is a level of protection that is approximately 5 times higher than that provided by a normal cotton T-shirt.
-At H&M, we achieve the UPF level 50 solely through the use of fabrics.
-We don’t add extra chemicals.
+UPF in garments is reached through a combination of chemical treatment to the yarn and physical properties of the fabric.
+The chemical used to treat the yarn follows H&M’s strict chemical restriction.

 What type of leather does H&M use in their products?